Feature Prioritization & Product Road Mapping (Part 2)

 Sometimes everyone else has worked out what the top features are too, so you're hardly differentiating yourself.

-Screws up your current or potential partnership relationships
+Screws up your current or potential

+Implementing some features may have implications for your (potential) partners - you make sure that you leave some value on the table for your partners to provide.
 The more you require a partner that has distribution power already (or the more attractive you are to them), then you become more of technology provider rather than a commercial partner.
 At the same time, you become less of a competitor.
 Your role in the value chain is something that you need to ponder over.
+This is a mistake that I have seen many times in start-ups: when partnering, the little player need to be conscious that their piece of the jigsaw needs to mesh nicely into the mosaic of big partner's offering. |

 Determining Technical Implementation Route